jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 to install the numpy package in the default system Python 3 environment (typically `/usr/local`).

+TODO: Get a link from the conda team for a description of what "appropriate permissions for users" is

 You may also use conda to install packages.
 If you do, you should make sure that the conda environment has appropriate permissions for users to be able to run Python code in the env.
+The env must be *readable and executable* by all users.
+Additionally it must be *writeable* if you want users to install additional packages.

 ## Configuring Jupyter and IPython